Ayush78697869/Ayush-dvis-portfolio/critique-by-design.md

 ## References:
 Visual Capitalist : https://www.visualcapitalist.com/ranked-top-10-countries-by-military-spending/

-AI Acknowledgement : Used Copilot to generate the bar graph by giving it exact promot of what I needed, numbers ,percentages and colour schemes
+AI Acknowledgement : Used Copilot to generate the bar graph by giving it exact prompt of what I needed, numbers ,percentages and colour schemes